We dance to make music visible...

 From the very 1st time they arrived at their first class as none dancers, to launching the Blackpool Tower Championships, working with the Strictly Stars, to building Revolution Dance to where it is today.

-Their story is below in 6 parts, just click on the story you are interested in and it will open up for you:
+Their story is below in 6 parts, just click on the story you are interested in and it will open up for you (Lots of this was written during Covid, but most has been updated a little since):

 • Part 1 & 2 - Everything about Keith and Janey, the early years, including how they felt when they tried their very 1st Modern Jive Class!